Canadian Centre for Occupational Health and Safety/Centre canadien d'hygi¸ne et de sˇcuritˇ au travail

 • Keep blade rigid, and frame properly aligned.

-• Cut using strong, steady strokes, directed away from yourself.
+• Cut using steady strokes, directed away from you.

 • Use entire length of blade in each cutting stroke.